MaeFlaherty/Obsidian-Vault/Intro/Structure Public Speaking.md

 # Thesis
 Know the purpose of your communication, and identify the central idea that you want to get across to them(a thesis).
 This applies to all forms of communication.

+Needs to be specific and interesting, strong claim!!!

 # Introduction
 Get people's attention(you need a HOOK)
 - Relate the topic of your speech to the interests and needs of your audience